 Clay County Lake Quality

 Clay County has 2 graded lakes — a thin enough sample that one or two stressed lakes can move the county average noticeably.
 Use the per-lake pages below for what actually matters.
-The county average is C — the middle of the rubric, with one or two lakes pulling the average up or down depending on year.
+The county's average grade is A — among the cleanest in Minnesota.
+1 lakes pull an A on their own, and almost none fall into the D or F brackets.

 The county's lakes lean shallow, which makes the grades sensitive to wind, sediment-resuspension, and any nutrient inputs from the watershed.
-The cleanest lake on the books is Barnesville Lake (A); the most-stressed is Bjorndahl Lake (F).
+The cleanest lake on the books is Barnesville Lake (A); the most-stressed is Barnesville Lake (A).

 Quick Answers for Clay County